ImAshishRastogi/Resume/index.md

 #### Participation Certificate - SNACKDOWN 2017
 `May,2017`
-> Particiapte in programming competition to improve problem solving skills
+> Participate in programming competition to improve problem solving skills

 ## LANGUAGE
 ---